-No interest will accrue on the Mortgage Recovery Advance.
-The payment of the Mortgage Recovery Advance is not due until the earliest of (i) the maturity of the modified mortgage, (ii) the borrower transfers title to the property (by sale or by other voluntary or involuntary means), or (iii) a pay-off of the mortgage.
-Servicers may use HUD's Partial Claim documents for the Mortgage Recovery Advance promissory note and mortgage or deed of trust.
+No interest will accrue on the MRA.
+The payment of the MRA is not due until the earliest of (i) the maturity of the modified mortgage, (ii) the borrower transfers title to the property (by sale or by other voluntary or involuntary means), or (iii) a pay-off of the mortgage.